-- (*groan*) Now she’s referring to and touching her breasts, this just comes as desperate and attention-seeking.
+- Now she’s referring to and touching her breasts, this just comes as desperate and attention-seeking.

-- I’m about halfway into this, and I’m bored as fuck.
-Aidy is coming off charming enough & likable, but this isn’t funny at ALL.
+- I’m about halfway into this, and I’m bored as hell.
+Aidy is coming off charming enough & likable, but this isn’t funny at all to me.

 - I do believe that this failed Update is a big reason why we need a big overhaul with the cast and let the newbies shine.
 Even though I recall having a mixed reaction regarding Next week’s newbies-led Update, but I still stand by my point regarding the much-needed overhaul.